pedrojrv/Coursera_Capstone/README.md

 # Foursquare-based City Clustering

 This project was at first developed as part of the IBM Data Science Professional Certificate Capstone Project.
-It was then developed into a single utility function that provides a way for the user to compare three or more cities using KMeans.
-Below you will read about the usage of the `foursquare_utils.py` utility function used to compare various tech hub cities with the purpose of finding the most similar one to San Francisco.
+It was further developed into a single utility function which provides an easy way for a user to compare three or more cities using KMeans clustering with data provided by Foursquare.
+This repository contains several examples and tutorials.
+In the main example, major tech hub cities including San Francisco, Chicago, and Boston are compared based on the most popular venues.
+Below you will find more information on the usage of the `foursquare_utils.py` utility function.

+For this proof-of-concept unsupervised challenge, a simple k-Means clustering model was selected.
+Future work includes using other great algorithms like DBSCAN and OPTICS.
+The location of the cities is not a feature in the dataset and must not be.
+Including this will simply make recommendations based on physical distance.
+What we want is recommendations based on environmental and social factors.
+Due to the limitations of the Foursquare API free tier, only the twenty most popular venues were extracted.
+In an ideal scenario, the dataset would be bigger and user preferences could be extracted.

 ## Usage